UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

         wrapper.java.classpath.3=/opt/intrexx/lib/remote/*.jar
         wrapper.java.classpath.4=/opt/intrexx/derby/lib/*.jar
         ```
-4. Follow the instructions for "Google Drive Datagroup", "Google Drive Filedatagroup", "Google Calendar Datagroup", "Office 365 Datagroup".
+4. Follow the instructions for "Google Drive data group", "Google Drive file data group", "Google Calendar data group", "Office 365 data group".

-## 2. The Connector API Configuration
+## 2. Connector API configuration

-For a new Connector two configuration files are required.
-The first one is a template for your connector instances.
-The second file is the configuration for the connector instance.
+Two configuration files are required for a new connector.
+The first file is a template for your connector instances, the second is the configuration for the connector instance.

 Folder path for the configuration template file: